XieyangSun/TEMPEST-LoRa/README.md

 ### Overview

 This work demonstrates how to craft a malicious image or video that, when played in full-screen mode on a monitor/projector/TV, causes the connected VGA or HDMI cable to emit electromagnetic radiation (EMR)  LoRa-compatible packets.
+A demo video is avaliable at bilibili: https://www.bilibili.com/video/BV1PLKiz6Eao

 ### Hardwave Requirements